agfianf/agfianf.github.io/docs/blog/posts/image-classification.md

 ---

 # Computer Vision: Image Classification (End-to-End)

+!!! info "Just an Example Post"
+    This is just an example post.
+Don't take it too seriously!

 This documentation provides a complete guide for building an **image classification system** using modern computer vision techniques, from data preparation to deployment.